Geology of Monmouthshire: Black Mountains

 The Black Mountains and nearby lesser hills formed from the Old Red Sandstone are formed from interlayered sandstones and less competent mudstones with the whole typically dipping southwards.
 The rocks are fractured in places and valley sides have been oversteepened by the passage of glacial ice.
 Various combinations of these circumstances has led to large numbers of landslips having taken place over millennia.
 Major slips are apparent on the western flanks of Ysgyryd Fawr and also affecting its southern ridge.
 Slips occur on either side of Cwm Coedycerrig with the largest affecting the southeastern slopes of Gaer on the north side.
-The landslipped material fills the valley floor.
+The landslip material fills the valley floor.
 Smaller slips are evident on the northern slopes of the Sugar Loaf though the largest on that hill is at Graig where a spur extends towards the River Usk.
 Cwmyoy village famous for the crooked nature of St Martins Church sits on a landslip extending down from Hatterrall Hill which is still moving, albeit slowly.
 Nearby is the large sandstone cliff of the Darren, the back wall of another large slip.
 Further slips are evident within the Vale of Ewyas including the ground which rises to the east above Llanthony Priory.

 Further east in lowland Monmouthshire, though affecting the same rock strata, landslips are recorded around Graig Syfyrddin and towards the Monnow valley as at Coed y Pwll northwest of Skenfrith.